-Technology Adoption Changes the Financial Risk Characteristics of a Farm Operation Implementation of technology goes beyond the cost of a new piece of equipment.
-Higher costs can mean more profit risk.
-Consideration of new technologies needs to include all financial factors like those included in an enterprise budget.
-We can use these budgets to help make decisions regarding the adoption of new technologies.
-Budgets are one tool you can use to help determine if this change is right for your operation.
+Technology Adoption Changes the Financial Risk Characteristics of a Farm Operation

+- Implementation of technology goes beyond the cost of a new piece of equipment.
+Higher costs can mean more profit risk. - We can use these budgets to help make decisions regarding the adoption of new technologies. - Budgets are one tool you can use to help determine if this change is right for your operation.

-Technology Adoption Changes the Financial Risk Characteristics of a Farm Operation This presentation highlights tradeoffs other farmers have seen between machines and labor, input cost savings, and potential environmental benefits.
+Technology Adoption Changes the Financial Risk Characteristics of a Farm Operation

+Tradeoffs other farmers have seen between machines and labor, input cost savings, and potential environmental benefits.

 Major changes in new technology adoption are seen in:

-- 1. Fixed Cost-Machinery and Equipment
+1. Fixed Cost-Machinery and Equipment

 The initial cost of purchasing new equipment or upgrading current equipment.

-- 2. Variable Costs-Labor
+2. Variable Costs-Labor

 The cost of specialized labor or consultants that vary by time and acres.

-Hired Specialty Labor
+Examples: Hired Specialty Labor

 Hired Consultants & Pest Scouts

 Unpaid Labor

-Cost of Equipment Fixed Costs/Ownership Costs/Cost of Modifications The introduction of new technologies may make equipment obsolete.
-Newer models may do a better job of spraying, harvesting or planting, or operate more efficiently.
-It is important to distinguish new technology that can increase profits from changes that provide more convenience or comfort.
+Cost of Equipment

+Fixed Costs/Ownership Costs/Cost of Modifications

+- The introduction of new technologies may make equipment obsolete. - Newer models may do a better job of spraying, harvesting or planting, or operate more efficiently. - It is important to distinguish new technology that can increase profits from changes that provide more convenience or comfort.

 Fixed costs for machinery and equipment include: depreciation, interest on investment, taxes, insurance, and housing

 Cost of Equipment

 Fixed Costs/Ownership Costs/Cost of Modifications

 Economic Depreciation:

-Annual depreciation of a machine and its decline in the value over time Economic depreciation = (cost - salvage value) ÷ (expected years of life) Interest:
+Annual depreciation of a machine and its decline in the value over time Economic depreciation = (cost - salvage value) ÷ (expected years of life)